 Founded in 1948, the purpose of the National Guard Association of Georgia shall be to advance the best interests of its members in support of the betterment of the Georgia National Guard as a ready, reliable, and relevant component of local, state and national security programs, now and in the future.

 We look at NGAGA as being “your voice” both on Capitol Hill in Washington, DC and at the State Capitol in Atlanta.
-NGAGA and NGAUS are always working for you regardless of your status i.e. drilling status at home, title 10 deployed in support of the war on terror or title 32 securing the US and Mexican Borders.
+NGAGA and NGAUS are always working for you regardless of your status, no matter whether you are on drilling status at home, title 10 deployed in support of the war on terror, or title 32 securing the US and Mexican Borders.

-While you are keeping America safe and strong we are working on legislation that will provide both personal amenities and keep equipment and training upgraded so that you can perform your duties and keep the Guard relevant.
+While you are keeping America safe and strong, we are working on legislation that will provide personal amenities and keep equipment and training upgraded so that you can perform your duties and keep the Guard relevant.

-On behalf of our president LTC Tony Poole and the Board of Directors thank you for your Support and Service and for visiting our website.
-If you would like to provide feed back or contact us please use the contact us link at the top of any page on this site.
+On behalf of the Board of Directors, thank you for your support and service.
+And, thanks also for visiting our website.
+If you would like to provide feedback, please use the contact us link at the top of any page on this site.

 Are you missing out on great benefits?
 The Georgia Guard Credit Union was established with the individual guardsman in mind.
 Check out information that you can really use on the Georgia Guard Credit Union page.